Christmas is the day when Jesus was born.

 As for most celebrations, special food is eaten at Christmas.
 Different countries have different foods, and the feast is eaten on different days at different times.
 In parts of the USA, pumpkin pie is part of Christmas dinner, following roast turkey.
 In the Britain, plum pudding is part of a Christmas feast.
 It is a rich, dark pudding full of mixed dried fruit.
 To cook it, the pudding is put into boiling water for many hours.
 In Italy panettone, a special sweet bread with sultanas and mixed peel is served.
 In Greece, roast lamb and other meats is followed by a special cake decorated with a cross made of walnuts.

 In Germany the Christmas feast is traditionally eaten on Christmas Eve, often a roast goose.
 Many delicious cookies are baked for Christmas, but the traditional ones are zimtsterne, star-shaped cinnamon cookies.
-A fruit cake called stollen and a tree cake, a tall cake with golden layers that are baked separately to resemble the rings of a tree.
+A fruit cake called stollen and a tree cake, a tall cake with golden layers that are baked separately to resemble the rings of a tree are also eaten.
 Beautifully decorated gingerbread houses are also a part of Christmas in Germany.

 In France, a chocolate cake is made in the shape of a log, called a Yule log.